 To some degree this comes back to the numbers of fathers working at home.
 It can be difficult to find other men who have similar experiences, and men may not be invited into the social networks of at-home moms.
 Even when men are welcomed, they may find that their interests don’t line up.
 Dads have to find other ways to fight the isolation that being at home can bring.

-Despite the ups and downs of working at home, dads are finding that blending their personal and professional can be a winning situation for all.
+Despite the ups and downs of working at home, dads are finding that blending they're personal and professional can be a winning situation for all.